a-y-u-s-h/experiments/README.md

 ### 26. Packing : Circles
 Random circles are generated with zero radius, they grow until they touch any other circle or borders of the screen.
 Super simple math.
 It's just an animation without controls.

+### 27. Illusion with Circles #2
+Rings of circles with oscillating radii creating an illusion of ripples.